For an overview of Akinyinka Akinyoade's research and publications, visit his profile on the ASCL website.

 His work experience spans Nigeria (Population Statistician at the National Population Commission); Ghana (Lectured at the Department of Sociology, University of Cape Coast, and provided professional assistance as an Editor in the 5-year multi-round survey of the Demography Unit of the UCC); and Country Coordinator Nigeria for the Tracking Development project that compared development trajectories of Nigeria and Indonesia, recently concluded at the ASCL.

 Now a Senior Researcher at the ASCL, Akinyinka gives lectures on Quantitative Research Methodology; his latest research activities are on migration, food and water security (scenarios for Africa 2020-2050), and agricultural value chains.
-He is an active member of the following collaborative research groups: Governance, entrepreneurship and inclusive development, and Pioneering futures of health and well-being: actors, technologies and social engineering.
+He is a member of the collaborative research groups Governance, entrepreneurship and inclusive development, and the convenor of the collaborative research group Pioneering futures of health and well-being: actors, technologies and social engineering.

 No relevant ancillary activities